CESNET/metacentrum-user-docs/docs/computing/mount-storages/index.md

 ### MacOS users

-As was mentioned, users must be able to obtain the Kerberos ticket on their local machine.
+Users must be able to obtain the Kerberos ticket on their local machine.
 Follow this tutorial how to get a krb5 ticket.

 Once `kinit` command successfully generates valid krb5 tickets, add line `nfs.client.default_nfs4domain = META` to the end of the file `/etc/nfs.conf` as superuser.